 - Semi-sweet or dark chocolate chips - Use your favorite brand of chocolate chips

-- Sourdough starter discard - Adds a tangy and more nuanced flavor and provides health benefits
+- Sourdough starter discard - Adds a tangy and more nuanced flavor, and makes tender scones

 - Heavy cream - Makes our scones much more tender; use milk or half & half in place of heavy cream